malucart/TimingAttack/README.md

 ![List of responses](Screenshots/response-list.png)
 ## Setting up the Testing Site
 Want to test this extension on our website first?
 This is how you set up a testing site:
+1. Download the website folder
+2. Use Xampp, if you don't have it, follow this video by Dani Krossing: https://www.youtube.com/watch?v=mXdpCRgR-xE
+3. The info about the database is found in website/includes/dbh.inc.php.
+Basically:
+$servername = "localhost";
+$dBUsername = "root";
+$dBPassword = "abc123";
+$dBName = "webserverdb";